YourBroCode/My_Chat_Application/README.md

 ## Overview

-This is a chat application built using Next.js, MongoDB, and Pusher.
-Follow the instructions below to set up the project locally.
+This is a chat application built using Next.js, MongoDB, and Pusher. please follow the instructions below to set up the project locally.

 ## Prerequisites